OmarShawky1/ACU/README.md

    2. What are their benefits?
       1. Find tutors for the entire right side of the aforementioned Mind Map.
       2. Ask mentors.
-      3. Have access to "life-after-grad" channel which provides help with ACU Services (everything on the left side of the aforementioned Mind Map) and "internships" channel.
+      3. Have access to *life-after-grad* channel which provides help with ACU Services (everything on the left side of the aforementioned Mind Map) and *internships* channel.
    3. **IMPORTANT NOTE**: All the benefits are limited.
 For example, people asking questions in Princeton Algorithms Part 1 Week 6 will help people in Week 5, and the hierarchy goes on.
 The student receives a single warning if they do not offer help as they were helped.
 The second time, he is banned.
 (Reason in [Members Explanation](./README-Explanation.md#members))
 2. Trusted (@Trusted):
    1. Who are @Trusted?
 People supporting the community.
 They are nominated by 2+ @Trusted.
+They are offered quite much more help as compared to @Student.
    2. What are their benefits?
-      1. Have access to the entire ACU Services in the Discord Server.
+      1. Have access to the real server (entire ACU Services which is $3X$ what @Student has access to).
-      2. They have full access to exclusive content and resources that are available only to individuals in this role.
+      2. Have full access to exclusive resources that are only available to them.
+      3. Can be nominated to higher roles.
    3. How to be @Trusted?
       1. Think of being @Student as an interview.
 Each question or help tells @Trusted more about you.
       2. Support the community as much as you can; Ask "How can I help the community?" or infer it.
       3. Provide ideas, resources and help.
 Check channels where you can provide help.
-Ask us to create one if it is missing.
+Ask us to create one (if it is missing).
       4. Find and collaborate with people with mutual interests.
 For example:
          1. Find people applying for internships (in [ACU-English](https://discord.com/channels/1026170883997438112/1176583002281738301) or [ACU-Arabic](https://discord.com/channels/950993900720492574/1154362703935184956)) or applying for full-time jobs life-after-grad (in [ACU-English](https://discord.com/channels/1026170883997438112/1026170885331222553) or [ACU-Arabic](https://discord.com/channels/950993900720492574/992733648690368512)).
          2. Help people with their resumes in life-after-grad (in [ACU-English](https://discord.com/channels/1026170883997438112/1026170885331222553) or [ACU-Arabic](https://discord.com/channels/950993900720492574/992733648690368512)).